cipriancozma/namaste-react/Readme.md

 ## 8. What is browserslist?

 R: Browserslist is a NPM package used for compatibility with the old browsers. (which browsers your app should support)

+## 9. What is JSX?

+R: JSX is javascript syntax to create React elements.
+(HTML like syntax)